i-Vertix/glpi-docs-user/source/modules/configuration/crontasks.rst

 mailgate (MailCollector)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Retrieves emails from `configured mailboxes <collectors.html>`_ and creates tickets from the mail.
+Retrieves emails from :doc:`configured mailboxes <./collectors>` and creates tickets from the mail.

 mailgateerror (MailCollector)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~